-- Enquiring of directors and inspection of policy documentation as to the high level policies and procedures to prevent and detect fraud, including the channel for "whistleblowing", as well as enquiring whether the directors have knowledge of any actual, suspected or alleged fraud; - Reading the board minutes; - Considering remuneration and performance targets for management; and

-• Using analytical procedures to identify unusual or unexpected relationships.
+- Enquiring of directors and inspection of policy documentation as to the Company's high-level policies and procedures to prevent and detect fraud, as well as whether they have knowledge of any actual, suspected or alleged fraud. - Reading Board minutes. - Using analytical procedures to identify any unusual or unexpected relationships.